-Sales commissions paid to broker-dealers in connection with the sale of Class C shares of open-end Funds are generally capitalized and amortized over a period of one year, based upon the period of time during which deferred sales commissions are expected to be recovered from distribution plan payments received from those Funds and from contingent deferred sales charges received from shareholders of those Funds upon redemption of their shares.
+Sales commissions are paid to broker-dealers in connection with the sale of Class C shares of open-end Funds.
+These commissions are capitalized and amortized over a period of one year, based upon the period of time during which deferred sales commissions are expected to be recovered from distribution plan payments received from those Funds and from contingent deferred sales charges received from shareholders of those Funds upon redemption of their shares.
 Distribution plan payments received from these Funds are recorded in revenue as earned.
 Contingent deferred sales charges and early withdrawal charges received from redeeming shareholders of these funds are generally applied to reduce the Company's unamortized deferred sales commission assets.
 Should the Company lose its ability to recover such sales commissions through distribution plan payments and contingent deferred sales charges, the value of these assets would immediately decline, as would future cash flows.
-The amortization of these charges is included in advanced commissions and amounted to \$47,398, \$89,022 and \$190,712 for the years ended December 31, 2020, 2019 and 2018, respectively.
+The amortization of these charges is included in advanced commissions on the consolidated statements of operations and amounted to \$18,296, \$47,398 and \$89,022 for the years ended December 31, 2021, 2020 and 2019, respectively.